stonecharioteer/blog/_drafts/authorization-using-oso.md

 workplace.
 I am not affiliated with them or with my previous organization at the time of this writing, and I'm not speaking for them, but I'll say this.
 *Oso is darn good software*.

+The structure of this post is to serve not as a tutorial to Oso.
+The official [documentation](https://docs.osohq.com) more than serve that purpose.
+Instead, I wanted to dig into *why* I find this library fascinating enough to be *this* excited.
+I'm writing about all the different ways in which you *could* use Oso, even if it wasn't exactly meant for that purpose.
+Not everyone will have such a requirement, but in my opinion, this is how you learn.
+You build things that might not see mobvious from the first glance.
+I'll save the fanboyism for the conclusion, but I'll leave you with this.

+While Oso does a lot for you under the hood, it's *what you can do* if you know it like a power user that empowers you.

 ## Introduction